demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

  In the development stage, [set up the CI/CD process](#setup-the-cicd-development-process) by creating or cloning a Git repository based on the [CI/CD template repository](https://github.com/demisto/content-ci-cd-template).
 You can then create and maintain your custom content with the built-in functionality of [demisto-sdk](https://xsoar.pan.dev/docs/concepts/demisto-sdk).
 The CI/CD process uses `demisto-sdk` to develop and deploy custom content packs.
 It downloads, uploads, validates, creates content, migrates content from a Cortex XSOAR server, etc. It also supports content pack structure generation, auto validation of custom content including running linters on the code, and generation of content pack documentation, etc. For a full list of features, commands, and arguments, see [demisto-sdk-commands](https://github.com/demisto/demisto-sdk#commands).

- **NOTE**: Playbook development is undertaken on the Cortex XSOAR server, which you can download to your machine.

  #### Setup the CI/CD Development Process

  Before you begin, download and install the `demisto-sdk` on your machine.